NATIONAL AMERICAN HISTORY & FOUNDERS MONTH ORG.

 President & Founder

-Dr. Jennifer London holds a PhD in psychology from the Ohio State University and postdoctoral education in marketing from the University of Pittsburgh School of Business.
+Dr. Jennifer Burkhart London led the citizen-driven effort to establish the National American History and Founders Month Organization.
+She holds a PhD in psychology from Ohio State and postdoctoral education in marketing from the University of Pittsburgh.

 Dante Swallow